TheUnlocked/taanl/README.md

 ```
 npm install
 ```
 **WARNING:** This project uses modified versions of libraries.
-If code within libraries produce type errors, those parts must be removed, or `never` or `any` type definitions must be declared for those libraries.
-None of the erroring code is used in TaaNL, so this should not cause any issues.
+These changes are currently undocumented, and will need to be made manually if you build from source. _If running TaaNL in an Electron application, this warning may not apply to you._

 ### Compiles and hot-reloads for development
 ```